-BEGINNING FARMER REVOLVING LOAN FUND NOTES TO FINANCIAL STATEMENTS - CONTINUED DECEMBER 31, 2016 AND 2015 (Dollars in Thousands)
+NOTES TO FINANCIAL STATEMENTS - CONTINUED

+DECEMBER 31, 2017 AND 2016

 Interest Buy Downs on Envest Loans

 Section 6-09.8 of the North Dakota Century Code authorizes the Bank of North Dakota to provide interest buy down on value-added agriculture equity loans (Envest) made for investment in a feedlot or dairy operation.
 This legislation began August 1, 2007 and states that no more than \$1,000 can be transferred from the Fund during a biennium.